 During the winter, the Hullett Provincial Wildlife Area is transformed.
 The birds have migrated and some of the animals are hibernating.
-It is an excellent time to ski or snowshoe and find new and interesting things that are difficult to see during other times of the year.
+It is an excellent time to ski or snowshoe and find interesting things that are difficult to see during other times of the year.

 Bird nests are more visible in the winter as trees have bare branches.
-It takes skill to identify a bird nest.
+It takes skill to identify a birds nest.
 Once winter nests have been located, birders are able to return to the area during the breeding season with hopes to see the species who call the nest home.
 Winter is also a great time to look for animal tracks.
 Birds, chipmunks, rabbits, deer, foxes and coyotes are still very active in the winter, and the snow is a great way to find travel corridors and home territories of many animals (especially deer).

 Winter is a great time to view the HPWA and take some amazing pictures of the landscape and wildlife!
 Dave Minhinnick is a local photographer that frequents the marsh.
-His pictures can be found by clicking the link on the left.